JabulaniSibeko11/BraamBowlApp/README.md

 5. **Access the Application**:
    Open a web browser and navigate to `https://localhost:5001` (or the port specified in the console output).

+## Registration Of Employee
+- **Employee Account Management**:
+- I used Sap Number and Work Email to register- When you test the App please register with the Work Email(e.g JabulaniSib@joburg.org.za)
+- So that you can be able to get the emails of Welcome Email that you can use to login. but the app automatically send you to landing page

 ## Features
 - **Employee Account Management**: